awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Misc.md

 **Note**
 If this parameter group is used by a db\.r4 DB instance class or db\.r5 DB instance class with at least 100 GiB of memory, the `FALSE` setting for `use_large_pages` is overridden and set to `ONLY`\.
 In this case, a customer notification regarding the override is sent\.

 After HugePages are active on your DB instance, you can view HugePages information by enabling enhanced monitoring\.
-For more information, see [Using Enhanced Monitoring](USER_Monitoring.OS.md)\.
+For more information, see [Monitoring OS metrics using Enhanced Monitoring](USER_Monitoring.OS.md)\.

 ## Enabling extended data types<a name="Oracle.Concepts.ExtendedDataTypes"></a>